-When you have completed service, log onto my.americorps.gov to print a letter of AmeriCorps VISTA Verification of Service.
+When you have completed service, log onto My AmeriCorps to print a letter of AmeriCorps VISTA Verification of Service.
 This letter serves as proof of your service and includes your dates of service.
 Click the "My Service Letters" link to create and print your letter.
-If your letter is incorrect or if the system is unable to locate your record, please contact the AmeriCorps Hotline at https://questions.americorps.gov/.
+If your letter is incorrect or if the system is unable to locate your record, please contact the AmeriCorps Hotline.